You Can't Afford Transportation to Your Doctor's Appointment.

 The Transportation Gap Most People Don't Realize Exists

 You have a medical appointment.
 You have a car.
 But gas costs money you don't have.
-You have to choose: fill the tank or buy groceries?
+You face a tough choice: fill the tank or buy groceries?

-Or maybe you don't have a car.
-You can take the bus, but the round-trip bus fare is $6.
-That doesn't sound like much—until you have 3 appointments in a month.
-That's $18 you don't have.
+Or perhaps you don’t have a car.
+You can take the bus, but the round-trip fare is $6.
+That doesn’t sound like much—until you have three appointments in a month.
+That’s $18 you simply can’t spare.

-Many Medi-Cal members miss healthcare because they can't afford transportation to get there.
+Many Medi-Cal members miss healthcare appointments because they can’t afford transportation.

 Fact #1: Transportation cost is the #2 reason Medi-Cal members skip or delay healthcare (after lack of insurance)—and yet most don’t know their plan reimburses transportation costs.

-Here's what most Medi-Cal members don't know: If you don't have reliable transportation to medical appointments, your Medi-Cal plan will reimburse your transportation costs—whether that's mileage for your car, bus passes, taxi vouchers, or train fare.
+Here’s what most Medi-Cal members don’t know: If you lack reliable transportation to medical appointments, your Medi-Cal plan will reimburse your transportation costs.
+This includes mileage for your car, bus passes, taxi vouchers, or train fare.

 What NMT Covers